LucaRainone/RainCalendar/README.md

 ### window

- loading `RainCalendar.min.js` you have available the RainCalendar function as `window` property
+ Loading `RainCalendar.min.js` you have available the RainCalendar function as `window` property
  ```javascript
  // example
  RainCalendar('#calendar', {